moral science lab

 -

-philosophy: Our research has examined the cognitive processes that subserve people’s reasoning about various philosophical questions, such as the compatibility between free will and determinism or what it means to be self-deceived or to consent.
+Philosophical Concepts: the cognitive processes that subserve people’s reasoning about philosophical questions, such as whether free will and determinism are compatible or what it means to be self-deceived or to consent.

 -

-psychology: Our ongoing studies examine how people reason about the moral status of non-human species, how we perceive non-native and migrant individuals.
+Moral Psychology: how people conceive the moral status of non-human species, how we perceive non-native and migrant individuals.
 We have also documented generational or cohort differences in moral judgment.

 -

-jurisprudence: Some of our studies examine what people consider to be law, how they interpret rules, and how law and morality are related.
+Experimental Jurisprudence: what people consider to be law, how they interpret rules, and how law and morality are related.
+Learn about experimental jurisprudence (x-jur) through the Stanford Encyclopedia of Philosophy entry.

-You can learn more about our research on the projects page.
-And also take one of our studies here!
+Our research is described in greater detail on the projects page.
+You can also take some of our studies here!